immunefi-team/Bounty_Boosts/Alchemix/30926 - [SC - Low] AlchemixGovernor updates to quorum can affect p....md

 # `AlchemixGovernor` updates to quorum can affect past defeated proposals

-Submitted on Wed May 08 2024 07:10:54 GMT-0400 (Atlantic Standard Time) by @Lastc0de for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 13:10:54 UTC by @Lastc0de for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30926